tweag/nickel/RELEASING.md

 2. Remove references to `lsp-harness` from the `[dev-dependencies]` sections of the `./lsp/nls/Cargo.toml` (workaround for the same issue as 1.).

-3. For all crates to be published, remove the `format` feature from the list of features (in the `[features]` section of their `Cargo.toml` file), remove all dependencies referenced by `format` (of the form `dep:xxx`) from the list of dependencies of the crate, and finally, remove `"format"` from the list of the default features.

-   We have to do this because Topiary isn't published on `crates.io` yet, but `cargo` insists that we only depend on published crates.
-Thus, we have to abandon the format feature - which requires Topiary - for the version published to `crates.io`.

-4. **Commit the changes made in 1., 2. and 3. temporarily to please cargo, but they will be dropped later.
+3. **Commit the changes made in 1., 2. and 3. temporarily to please cargo, but they will be dropped later.
 Do not push**.

-5. Check that a dry run of `cargo publish` succeeds on the crates to be published (`nickel-lang-core`, `nickel-lang-cli` and `nickel-lang-lsp`):
+4. Check that a dry run of `cargo publish` succeeds on the crates to be published (`nickel-lang-core`, `nickel-lang-cli` and `nickel-lang-lsp`):

    - `cargo publish -p nickel-lang-core --dry-run`